 - How many people live in your home?
 The more people that live in your home, the more often you should consider changing your air filter.

 If you live in a single home, alone, you can generally stand to change your air filter every two months.
-However, if you have a pet, roommates, or live in a polluted area, you should consider changing it more frequently.
+However, if you have a pet or roommates, or live in a polluted area, you should consider changing it more frequently.
 For more information on HVAC services and repair, contact Premier Heating and Air.